Despina675/VoiceRecognition-friend/README.md

 # VoiceRecognition-friend
-A fun, speaking engine that fulfils baisic demands through voice recognition and controling your computer.
+A fun, speaking engine that fulfills basic demands through voice recognition and controlling your computer.
 Ideal for when you're bored to do the basics!